EXETER NOVEL PRIZE 2025

 attach your novel and synopsis (as one document) in one of the formats set out in Rule Your name and contact details must not appear anywhere on the attachment.
 Email to exeternovelprize@gmail.com

 Make your payment - basic entry is £20; to enter and receive an appraisal report (no A.I. involved!) go for the second option which includes the entry fee and costs £150.
-Click on the appropriate button, then go up to the cart icon back up at the top of this page and click there to make your payment.
+Click on the appropriate button, then go up to thecart icon back up at the top of this page and click there to make your payment.
+You can pay by card, paypal etc.